mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-coldstandby.en.md

 The script will detect errors automatically and exit.

 You may want to test the connection by running `ssh mailcow-backup.host.name -p22 -i /path/to/keyfile`.

+??? warning "Important for switching to a different architecture"

+    If you plan to use the cold standby script to migrate from x86 to ARM64 or vice versa, simply comment the variable `REMOTE_HOST_DIFFERENT_ARCH` or change the value from `n` (for no) to `y` (for yes).
+The script will behave accordingly and omit affected volumes from the sync.

+    The reason for this is that Rspamd compiles regexp entries from our configurations to the corresponding platform and these cache files cannot be read when changing platforms.
+Rspamd would then crash and make it impossible to use mailcow in a meaningful way.
+We therefore omit the Rspamd volume when activating this variable.

+    **Don't worry!** Rspamd will still work correctly after the migration as it generates these cache files automatically for the new platform.

 ## Backup and refresh the cold-standby